Spuddy10345/whisper-raycast-extension/README.md

 1.  **Raycast:** You need the Raycast app installed.
 2.  **`whisper.cpp`:** You must install whisper-cpp.
-    * The easiest way is to use homebrew: `brew install whisper-cpp`
+    * The easiest way is to use homebrew [Homebrew](https://brew.sh/): `brew install whisper-cpp`
     * If installed another way make sure to update the path to your whisper-cli executable iin the extension's preferences.
 3.  **Whisper Model File:**
-    * Download a model using the `Download Whisper Model` extesnion command.
+    * Download a model using the `Download Whisper Model` extension command.
 This will configure the model's path automatically.
     * Alternatively, download a model yourself (`ggml-{model}.bin`) and point the extension to it's path in preferences.
 4.  **`sox`:** This extension uses the SoX (Sound eXchange) utility for audio recording.
     *   The easiest way to install it on macOS is with [Homebrew](https://brew.sh/): `brew install sox`